zx80/flask-simple-auth/README.md

-The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), simple time-limited authentication tokens, and a fake authentication scheme useful for application testing.
+The module implements inheriting the web-server authentication, password authentication (HTTP Basic, or HTTP/JSON parameters), authentication tokens (custom or jwt), and a fake authentication scheme useful for application testing.

 It allows to have a login route to generate authentication tokens.